Dynamical properties of convex cocompact actions in projective space: Introduction

 Theorem \ref{thm:no_segment_implies_rel_hyperbolic} in fact applies to a strictly larger family of groups than those covered by Corollary \ref{cor:free_abelian_corollary}: there exist relatively hyperbolic convex cocompact groups which are \emph{not} hyperbolic relative to virtually abelian subgroups (and are not themselves hyperbolic).
 See the end of Section \ref{subsubsec:non_hyp_convex_cocompact} for details.

+\begin{remark} Since this paper first appeared, Islam-Zimmer \cite{iz2022structure} have shown that when $\Gamma$ is \emph{any} relatively hyperbolic group acting convex cocompactly on a properly convex domain $\Omega$, then each peripheral subgroup of $\Gamma$ \emph{always} acts convex cocompactly on $\Omega$ as well.
+This makes it possible to drop an assumption from Theorem \ref{thm:no_segment_implies_rel_hyperbolic}, and implies that Corollary \ref{cor:free_abelian_corollary} holds in the case of \emph{arbitrary} peripheral subgroups.

+In the same paper, Islam-Zimmer extend some of our techniques to show versions of Theorem \ref{thm:no_segment_implies_rel_hyperbolic} and Corollary \ref{cor:free_abelian_corollary} in the more general context of \emph{naive} convex cocompact group actions in projective space, which we do not discuss in this paper. \end{remark}

-\begin{remark} Relatively hyperbolic group actions on convex projective domains have previously been studied by Crampon-Marquis \cite{clm2016convex} (who provide a notion of a geometrically finite group action on a strictly convex domain) and Cooper-Long-Tillmann \cite{clt2015convex} in the context of convex projective cusps.
+\begin{remark} Relatively hyperbolic group actions on convex projective domains have previously been studied by Crampon-Marquis \cite{clm2016convex} (who provide a notion of a geometrically finite group action on a strictly convex domain), and by Cooper-Long-Tillmann \cite{clt2015convex} in the context of convex projective cusps.
+Choi \cite{choi2011} has also studied the relationship between the projective geometry of strictly convex projective orbifolds with ends, and the Bowditch boundaries of their (relatively hyperbolic) fundamental groups.

-In contrast, the relatively hyperbolic group actions we consider here are not direct generalizations of geometrically finite actions, and they are not covered by these results. \end{remark}
+The relatively hyperbolic group actions we consider in this paper are different, however, since we consider projective orbifolds which are \emph{not} necessarily strictly convex.
+In this context, the peripheral subgroups do \emph{not} need to be associated to an end of the manifold, and act \emph{cocompactly} on a convex subset of projective space. \end{remark}